 If you dog is so nervous during thunderstorms or fireworks that he is in danger of hurting himself or seems very panicked, you should contact your veterinarian.

-One of the most effective and long lasting things you can do for your dog is to follow the desensitization program below, "Curing Your Dog’s Fear of Thunderstorms" or "Curing Your Dog’s Fear of Fireworks".
+One of the most effective and long lasting things you can do for your dog is to follow a desensitization training program.

 Another helpful supplement is Melatonin (marketed for people) which can be found at local vitamin stores or drug stores.
 Here’s an excellent article on another website regarding using Melatonin and other remedies to help your dog over his thunderstorm fear.